 Upgrade your machine's operating system:

 - If your computer is managed by your departmental IT, submit a request through your department’s internal process.

 Purchase a new computer:

-- If you wish to upgrade your university-owned machine, contact IT Client Services.
+- If you wish to purchase a new university-owned machine, contact IT Client Services.

 If the Windows 7 system cannot be upgraded, you may be eligible for a temporary security exception.
 Visit our Exception Process for Windows 7 End of Life (EOL) page for additional information.